Bachelor of Science (BS) in Accounting

 This course is a study of the nature, content, and interpretation of corporate financial statements.
 Students will learn to use accounting concepts and principles to solve non-routine financial issues.
 Prerequisites: ACC 240 and ACC 241

-Students will compare the history, law and structure of sales, payroll and income taxes affecting taxable entities such as individuals and small business owners.
+Students will compare the history, law and structure of the Internal Revenue Code and learn about payroll and income taxes affecting individuals and families.
 Preparation of accurate federal payroll forms and income tax returns will be required citing appropriate tax authorities for controversial issues that arise.